Fugitive Doctor: Characterisation

 The Fugitive Doctor is a "darker" incarnation of the character, with an "acerbic tongue" and a short temper.
 She is a battle-hardened figure who does not suffer fools gladly, with an authoritative and composed demeanour who will happily use weapons if necessary.
 Unlike all other incarnations of the character, Martin's Doctor will readily make use of available weaponry to decisively end conflict.
 She exhibited this violent streak when she attacked a Judoon, before manipulating a foe into unknowingly killing themselves with it.
-Her Big Finish characterization depicts her as having a similar moral compass to other incarnations of the character, however, with her audio drama stories depicting a conflict between her fugitive nature and her desire to help others.
+Her Big Finish characterisation depicts her as having a similar moral compass to other incarnations of the character, however, with her audio drama stories depicting a conflict between her fugitive nature and her desire to help others.
 Aspects of her character were inspired by Peter Capaldi's Twelfth Doctor, with Martin stating that the Fugitive Doctor has "got an edge and a dark side to her as well as being cheeky and charming.
 And she doesn't really have a filter."

 The character is intended to reference earlier incarnations of the Doctor in order to suggest that she is from the Thirteenth Doctor's past.
 She declines to use a sonic screwdriver and refers to the TARDIS as her "ship", much like the First Doctor.
-Chibnall revealed that he intentionally did not wish to confirm where Martin's incarnation was in the timeline, though an infographic published in the official Doctor Who Magazine explicitly places her before the First Doctor but prior to the Doctors seen in The Brain of Morbius.
+Chibnall revealed that he intentionally did not wish to confirm where Martin's incarnation was in the timeline, though an infographic published in the official Doctor Who Magazine explicitly places her before the First Doctor and prior to the Doctors seen in The Brain of Morbius.
 The interior of her TARDIS is also modelled after the set used in the 1960s, with white walls and an identical central console.